Parenting and Mental Health · · 29 min read

 Understand the Family Therapy Process: Session Structure and Flow

 A family therapy session typically follows a structured format designed to foster effective communication and problem-solving among family members.
 It all begins with a preliminary evaluation, where the counselor gathers essential details about the household's dynamics, history, and the specific issues they wish to address.
-This evaluation is crucial, as it lays the groundwork for understanding the unique challenges each family faces in their family therapy session and collaboratively crafting a tailored treatment strategy that reflects what success looks like for them.
+This evaluation is crucial, as it lays the groundwork for understanding the unique challenges each family faces in their relationships and collaboratively crafting a tailored treatment strategy that reflects what success looks like for them.

 • Role-playing